twigphp/Twig/doc/templates.rst

       {{ user?.address?.city }}
       {# can be chained for safe navigation through potentially null values #}

-  .. versionadded:: 3.23

-      The null-safe operator was added in Twig 3.23.

   After the ``.`` or ``?.``, you can use any expression by wrapping it with parenthesis ``()``.